All Episodes

 My parents, their grandparents were displaced persons after the war and selected the U.S. to immigrate to.

-Isn't that isn't that incredible.
+Isn't that incredible?

 It's so huge.

-It it was just amazing.
+It was just amazing.

-It it really impacted us.
+It really impacted us.

 Me too.

-It's it's impossible for it.
+It's impossible for it.

 That last caller was just excellent in describing what she and her family had seen.

-She said I would urge all of your listeners to make the trip and see it.
+She said, I would urge all of your listeners to make the trip and see it.

-Fact of the matter is most people are not going to be able to take a trip to France to see this.
+Fact of the matter is, most people are not going to be able to take a trip to France to see this.

 And in fact, folks, that's one of the reasons why I'm taking the time to explain it as I saw it and as it moved me.